LM-Ince/lab-website-ince/_members/Sophia.md

 #   github: anne-chovie
 ---

-Sophia is a sophomore majoring in chemistry.
+Sophia is a senior majoring in biochemistry.
 Outside of classes and research she likes hanging with friends, shopping, playing with her cat (Cookie) and swimming.
-Sophia is currently working on analysis of microglial morphology via confocal immunofluorescent imaging.
+Sophia characterized changes to microglial morphology in aging and clock dsiruption scenarios via confocal immunofluorescent imaging.